 How We are Working to Support You

-We understand it’s not business as usual, but we are committed to continuing to support our Knowledge Keepers, language champions and artists in B.C.
+We are committed to continuing to support our Knowledge Keepers, language champions and artists in B.C.
 Please know that the health and safety of everyone is our highest priority.
-While this is a difficult time, we hope it can also be an opportunity to support each other and find new ways to continue this important work.
+We hope it can also be an opportunity to support each other and find new ways to continue this important work.

 Programs and Funding

-If you are a current funding recipient, we have been communicating directly with you to discuss how you can adapt your projects to keep everyone, and especially Elders, safe.
+If you are a current funding recipient, staff are available to discuss how you can adapt your projects, if needed, to keep everyone, especially Elders and Knowledge Keepers, safe.
 We are also thinking about new and creative ways to deliver programs, training and resources to communities.